Oral Bisphosphonates/Oral Multivalent Cations

 What you should do about this interaction:

-3.Boniva (ibandronate sodium) US prescribing information.
-Roche Laboratories Inc. January, 2011.
+3.Boniva (ibandronate sodium) tablets US prescribing information.
+Roche Therapeutics, Inc. April, 2013.

 5.Skelid (tiludronate disodium) US prescribing information.
 Sanofi-Aventis U.S. LLC March, 2010.